security-dev/virusscan-web/README.md

 make start
 ```

 This will build the development environment and start the containers.
+You'll need to set the `DEBUG` environment
+variable to `True` in the `.env` file.

 To generate the correct styles for the frontend, run the following command: